What is a septic system maintenance checklist?

-A septic tank inspection checklist is a document used to effectively inspect septic tanks and create reports that will be submitted to the respective environmental agencies.
+A septic system maintenance checklist is a document used to effectively inspect septic tanks and create reports that will be submitted to the respective environmental agencies.
 Environmental agencies will then review these septic tank inspection reports and give recommendations for improvements or penalties if there are violations.
 Depending on the state policies and local regulations, penalties may vary from expensive fines to years of imprisonment.

 Why are the sanctions for faulty septic systems so severe?
 It’s because it involves the protection of public health and the environment.
 When household wastewater is directly released into the soil without treatment, bacteria and chemicals in it will negatively impact the soil and bodies of water.
 To prevent pollution, septic tanks are used to treat household wastewater.

 How to conduct a septic system maintenance checklist?

 The inspection of a septic tank involves checking 7 key points: scum, sludge, odour, tank, baffle, distribution box, and the drainfield.
 The information below is referenced from Washington’s Department of Health and should be all checked with your septic tank inspection checklist.

 Before proceeding with the inspection, carefully consider safety.
 To do so, wear proper protective equipment (PPE), always work with a partner, be alert for fall hazards, and always remember to sanitize.